3meters/chk/Readme.md

   Javascript's loose typing is lovely, except when it is not.  chk lets you validate any value aginst any schema that you define.

-## Why is that good?

-  Instead of poluting your clean javascript with endless defensive assumption-checking code, chk the function's inputs agaist a simple schema object that you define describing all your assumptions, modifying the paramters if necessary.
-If the input passes chk, you can party on it cleanly with confidence.
-If the input fails chk, chk will help you provide a detailed error with context.
 ## Install for nodejs

 ```